-We are delighted that Refugee Hosts’ writer-in-residence, Yousif M. Qasmiyeh, will be taking part in the UCL Institute of Advance Studies virtual festival, Alternative Epistemologies.
+We are delighted that Refugee Hosts’ writer-in-residence, Yousif M. Qasmiyeh, took part in the UCL Institute of Advance Studies virtual festival, Alternative Epistemologies.

 This talk forms part of the IAS fifth anniversary festival on the theme of ‘Alternative Epistemologies’.